 It has been claimed to occur because of the velocity needed to appropriately interact with an opponent .
 The force-velocity relationship shows that velocity and force are inversely related where-as velocity increases, force decreases which occurs during multi-joint movements .
 However, appropriate levels of impact force are also needed for the punch to be effective.

 What is interesting to note is that double peak activation occurs in trained and non-trained individuals.
-However, for non-trained individuals, the second peak occurred much earlier and lasts much longer .
+However, for non-trained individuals, the second peak occurred much earlier and lasted much longer .

 A high-level martial artist will tense at the moment of impact and continue to push through the impact to deliver a harder punch.
-It is believed that this is what separates the novice from the expert .
+This is believed to separate the novice from the expert .

 How To Punch Harder

-Before diving into some training applications to enhance punching power, it should be noted that the greatest influence on improving effective mass and therefore punching harder is experience.
-The more an athlete is punching a target, the better they will be at enhancing effective mass .
+Before diving into some training applications to enhance punching power, you should note that the most significant influence on improving effective mass and therefore punching harder is experience.
+The more you punch a target, the better you will be at enhancing effective mass .

-However, one technique that could help to deliver a harder punch right away is the use of an 'energy shout.'
+However, one technique that could help deliver a more brutal punch immediately is using an 'energy shout.'

 An ‘energy shout’ made pre-impact of a strike has the potential to increase effective mass .
-This could be why tennis players make a loud grunt whenever they strike the ball.
+This could be why tennis players loudly grunt whenever they strike the ball.

-When training, there is evidence that being able to choose your own combinations of strikes enhances punching velocity by 6-11% and impact forces by 5-10% .
+When training, there is evidence that choosing your combinations of strikes enhances punching velocity by 6-11% and impact forces by 5-10% .

-When hitting pads or the heavy bag, rather than going by pre-determined combinations, self-select your own and you can punch harder and faster in training which may lead to positive long-term adaptations.
+When hitting pads or the heavy bag, rather than pre-determined combinations, self-select your own, and you can punch harder and faster in training which may lead to positive long-term adaptations.